apowers313/candy-wrapper/README.md

 var carModule = carModule.getStub("startEngineSuccess");

 /*****************************************************
- * A stub that replaces the functionality for testing /****************************************************/
+ * A module that will have it's behavior tested /****************************************************/

 // define which behaviors should be tested for the module